FAQs

 General Information

 The California E-Bike Incentive Project is a statewide consumer-facing incentive program that aims to provide point-of-sale voucher incentives — for the purchase of electric bicycles (e-bikes) — to residents in disadvantaged communities, low-income communities, and low-income households with an annual household income of less than 300% of the Federal Poverty Level (FPL).
-Eligible applicants can receive up to $1,000 in incentives.
-Additional incentives of $250 are available for Californians living in either a disadvantaged or low-income community, or who have an annual household income at or below 225% of FPL.
-In addition, an additional $750 in incentives is available for cargo e-bikes and adaptive e-bikes.
+Eligible applicants can receive up to $2,000 in incentives.

 Eligibility will be limited to California residents who are 18 years and older whose gross annual household income is less than 300% of FPL.
 One incentive is available per individual.